 Travel time from Seattle: 2 hours to the Anacortes ferry terminal, 50 minute ferry ride

-- Spencer Spit State Park – forested trails, beach and a spit that gives a beautiful view of surrounding islands, this is a peaceful and beautiful place to spend a few hours (kayak rental available in summer)
+Spencer Spit State Park – forested trails, one of the best beaches in Washington and a spit that gives a beautiful view of surrounding islands, this is a peaceful and beautiful place to spend a few hours (kayak rental available in summer)

 Best time of year: Summer is gorgeous and warm, also this is when the ferry reservations fill up fast (not an issue if you’re planning to bike instead).
 This is a good trip all year, though hours of businesses may be more limited (check before your trip)